 Driver Assistance Feature

-The National Highway Traffic Safety Administration (NHTSA) has crash-tested the Model 3 and earned a perfect five-star score; it has been rated a Top Safety Pick+ by the Insurance Institute for Highway Safety (IIHS).
+The National Highway Traffic Safety Administration (NHTSA) has crash-tested Model 3 and earned a perfect five-star score.
+It has been rated a Top Safety Pick+ by the Insurance Institute for Highway Safety (IIHS).
 With smooth operation and impressive features, such as automatic lane changes, the driver-assist system has one of the best feature sets in the industry.

 Tesla Model 3 is powered by a slab of lithium-ion batteries built in the car’s base, as per all Teslas and most electric cars, where they are ideally safe from a crash and helpfully low to keep the center of gravity in check.
 That means you get a second boot in the nose that is useful for storing mucky charging cables.

 This is the long-awaited, affordable entry-level car from Tesla, designed to take on the BMW 3 Series, Audi A4, and Mercedes C-Class best-sellers, not to mention their slow-off-the-mark electric cousins.
 And the Model 3 has become a sensation because of its household name status and the ambition of the car’s features.

 Putting all of these together, Tesla’s Model 3 seems like a fair buy, with amazing features that one might not get in the same price range.